SeunAkanji/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that lists all file
+script that lists all files (even ones with names beginning with a period character